 - Have a small hidden office space in the closet under the stairs, in the kitchen, or in a guest room.

-Home office options for a custom home design
+Luxury home office options for a custom home design

 Your custom home builder or architect can help you find plans that accommodate your family’s specific needs now and on into the future.

-9 possible home office layout ideas
+8 possible home office layout ideas

 - A separate home office with an outside entryway for clients

-- A guest bedroom/office
+- A guest bedroom/office combo